BMS-2021/MiniSQL/db/README.md

-# MiniSQL Database Engine
+# MiniSQL Region

 **Disclaimer: This project is the final project of a course, which can only be considered as a toy.
 It shows some undergraduates' ideas on how to build a proper database.
 Suggestions are welcomed.**

-This is `MiniSQL Database Engine`, the final project of *Database System Concept* course.
+This is `MiniSQL Region`, the final project of *Database System Concept* course.

 Currently, the **HTTP server version** of this project, which is called *Region Server*, is a component of `MiniSQL cluster`, a distributed database cluster.
 This project also has a **standalone CLI version**, which will be discussed later in this document.